qtzan/Hack-the-Coast-2026/README.md

 ## Doctor Registration Codes

-To register as a doctor, you need a valid registration code.
+To register as a doctor, you will need a valid registration code.
 Available codes:

 - `BRIDGE2026`
 - `DOCTOR001`